ionelmc/python-hunter/README.rst

   be acceptable.
 * Use-cases.
 It seems to me Smiley's purpose is not really debugging code, but more of a "non interactive monitoring" tool.

+In contrast, Hunter is very simple:

+* Few dependencies.
+* Low overhead (tracing/filtering code has an optional Cython extension).
+* No storage.
+This simplifies lots of things.

+  The only cost is that you might need to run the code multiple times to get the filtering/actions right.
+This means Hunter is not really suited for "post-mortem" debugging.
+If you can't reproduce the problem anymore then Hunter won't be of much help.

 Why (not) coverage?
 -------------------

-For purposes off debugging `coverage <https://pypi.python.org/pypi/coverage>`_ is a great tool but only as far as "debugging by looking at what code is (not) run".
+For purposes of debugging `coverage <https://pypi.python.org/pypi/coverage>`_ is a great tool but only as far as "debugging by looking at what code is (not) run".
 Checking branch coverage is good but it will only get you as far.

 From the other perspective, you'd be wondering if you could use Hunter to measure coverage-like things.
 You could do it but